Assault Occasioning Actual Bodily Harm

 Often the facts which the prosecution allege are disputed.
 For example, the accused person denies that the incident actually occurred or occurred exactly how the prosecution allege.
 Remember, it is for the prosecution to prove that the incident occurred as they allege.

-CAN I GET A SECTION 10
+CAN I AVOID A CONVICTION?

-A section 10 is not always appropriate or attainable even if an offender has no prior criminal history due to the serious nature of assault occasioning actual bodily harm offences.
+However, this sentencing option is not always appropriate or attainable even if an offender has no prior criminal history due to the serious nature of assault occasioning actual bodily harm offences.
 A magistrate is required to take into account the following factors when considering sentencing an offender under section 10:

 - The person’s character, antecedents, age, health and mental condition;